Find singing lessons in Memphis, TN

 Show more

-Edmund Jr taught 23 days ago
+Edmund Jr taught about 1 month ago

 The student and tutor worked on vocalization techniques and song performance, focusing on pitch accuracy, vowel pronunciation, and breath control.
 They practiced specific phrases from a song, addressing intonation and vocal quality, and discussed using practice tools like pitch monitors and microphones for improvement.